priyankarpal/projectshut/README.md

 ## 🤔 How to contribute ?

 Contributing to open-source software (OSS) projects can be a rewarding and fulfilling experience.
-Not only can you learn new skills, but you can also help make a valuable contribution to a project that benefits the broader community.
+Not only can you learn new skills, but you can also help make a valuable contribution to a project that benefits the broader community

 > Here are some steps you can take to contribute to this project: